patternfly/patternfly-elements/docs/content/getting-started/_index.md

 * `--pfe-broadcasted--link-decoration--focus`

 If you include the `pfe-base.css` stylesheet, it will include application of these broadcast variables to links; this is helpful because links are often nested inside of p tags in the content and thus inaccessible to the stylesheet of the web component.

+### Avoiding FOUC (Flash of Unstyled Content) with the body unresolved attribute?

+PFElements provides a stylesheet that causes the body[unresolved] attribute to avoid FOUC (Flash of Unstyled Content).
+Add the unresolved attribute to the `body` tag will hide the whole page until all elements have upgraded, or 2 seconds have passed, whichever happens first. the noscript.css file will reveal the page immediately on pages without js. the reveal animation is configurable with `--pfe-reveal-delay` (how long to wait until revealing the page, default 2 seconds) and `--pfe-reveal-duration` (how long the reveal animation takes, default 0.1618 seconds).